-- · we may not be able to attract and build an effective marketing or sales force; - · the cost of establishing, training and providing regulatory oversight for a marketing or sales force may be substantial; and - there are significant legal and regulatory risks in medical device marketing and sales that we have never faced, and any failure to comply with applicable legal and regulatory requirements for sales, marketing and distribution could result in an enforcement action by the FDA, European regulators or other authorities that could jeopardize our ability to market the system or could subject us to substantial liability.
+- · we may not be able to attract and build an effective marketing or sales force; - the cost of establishing, training and providing regulatory oversight for a marketing or sales force may be substantial; and - there are significant legal and regulatory risks in medical device marketing and sales that we have never faced, and any failure to comply with applicable legal and regulatory requirements for sales, marketing and distribution could result in an enforcement action by the FDA, European regulators or other authorities that could jeopardize our ability to market the system or could subject us to substantial liability.

-We plan to commercialize our system outside of the United States, which will expose us to risks associated with international operations.
+We have commenced the OPTIONS HF clinical study and plan to commercialize our system outside of the United States, which exposes us to risks associated with international operations.